AstragoDE/AstragoDE/README.md

 I am able to plan, develop and maintain a full application stack by using the following (and more) technologies:

-- Python (with FastAPI and several other packages)
+- Python (including packages)
-- Dart (and Flutter using packages)
+- Dart (and Flutter including packages)
 - Astro, HTML 5, CSS 3 & Tailwind CSS
 - Nginx
 - Arduino